h2ohio-wmp/.github/profile/README.md

 *This repository is used for data quality control, data processing, and internal data sharing.
 As H2Ohio WMP data and documents are QC'd and peer-reviewed, we will share resources on our [Open Science Framework page](https://osf.io/gfd45/?view_only=094b6de50d894c5fa07d29eeae28e52f).
 Questions regarding this repository can be directed to h2ohiowetlands@kent.edu.*

-* :page_facing_up: Click [here](https://github.com/h2ohio-wmp/.github/files/10042479/LEARN.Wetlands.sheet_2022.v5.pdf) to download our 2-page monitoring plan overview.
+* :page_facing_up: Click [here](https://github.com/h2ohio-wmp/.github/files/10042479/LEARN.Wetlands.sheet_2022.v5.pdf) to download our 2-page monitoring plan overview and summary.
 * :movie_camera: The recording for our 2022 annual update webinar can be accessed [here](https://ohioseagrant.osu.edu/news/calendar/2022/10/12/p19ek/h2ohio-update).

 ---